What to Expect

 you will discover your experience at SPINE PT to be refreshingly different.

 Before your visit

-You will not need to change into a gown, but you will need to wear some comfortable and modest clothing that will allow you to move into various positions on the treatment table.
+You will not need to change into a gown for the evaluation, but you will need to wear some comfortable and modest clothing that will allow you to move into various positions on the treatment table.

 A good portion of the examination will be spent learning about your prior medical history, current condition, and things that influence your pain.
 You will be asked to demonstrate how much movement you have in the injured area and related joints (only moving as much as feels comfortable for you) to see where you are restricted and which positions are the best for you.
 The muscles and tissues will be assessed by gently pressing on them to see how they respond.
 This will help to identify the exact structures and tissues that are involved.

 Pain in the spine can be caused by problems in other parts of the body so the evaluation may also assess other areas than where you are hurting.
 It is not uncommon to find a knee or foot issue that has caused the back problem.
 Once the tissues involved have been identified, treatment will begin.